Skip to content

 Credits: pamelajeannestudio

 Curved piecing creates a sense of movement, with a name that hints at a meandering journey.
+Again, you can arrange the pattern in countless ways, each layout telling a different story.

 18. Baltimore Album